open/close all folders

 - Nice Guy: Aidan is easy going, kind, warm, and optimistic.

 Voiced by: N/AAidan's pet cat and traveling companion.

 - Cats Are Snarkers: Of the Silent Snarker variety.

 - Defrosting Ice Queen: She really starts to warm off Brendan.
 Eventually, after Aidan's death, she now travels with an adult Brendan.

-- Meaningful Name: Pangur-Ban is named after the oldest known poem written in the Irish language...which is about a cat.
+- Meaningful Name: Pangur-Ban is named after the oldest known poem written in the Irish language...which is about a cat with the same name.